AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <h1>Breaking News 2: Ad Tech Tax — Goods Ads Gone Bad</h1>

 <blockquote>
 The other day I mindlessly clicked on some link-bait on my mobile phone.
 It was an article about "22 Photos that Prove Shaq is a Giant."
 Yes, I'm embarrassed, but that's not the point.
 Within that one listicle there were no less than 30 "impressions" of the same Best Foods Mayonnaise banner ad.
 How embarrassed do you think the brand manager at Best Foods will be when his CMO reads this?
-<cite>&mdash;<a href="http://adage.com/article/digitalnext/ad-tech-worst-thing-happened-advertising/301992/">"Why Ad Tech Is the Worst Thing That Ever Happened to Advertising"</a> <em>Advertising Age</em> </cite>
+<div><cite>&mdash;<a href="http://adage.com/article/digitalnext/ad-tech-worst-thing-happened-advertising/301992/">"Why Ad Tech Is the Worst Thing That Ever Happened to Advertising"</a> <em>Advertising Age</em> </cite></div>
 </blockquote>

 <blockquote>